Abrifq/gdrive-downloader/README.md

 ### Errors and being outdated

+*On the cases the fetch fails, say, due to a network blocking, **the error will escalate**!*

-*On cases the library can't handle, the library will return an empty string.*
+*On the cases the library can't handle the response, the library will return an empty string.*

 Since the intended usage is directly feeding it to `fetch` - which throws on invalid urls like empty strings, you can just `catch` at the end of the promise chain.